shelbyspees/speesblog/_posts/2015-03-24-how-to-write-a-resume.md

 >- Bullet
 >- Bullet

-Bullets should be similar to those under Experience but probably shorter and more name-dropping of technologies.
+Bullets should be similar to those under Experience but probably shorter and with more name-dropping of technologies.

 For example: